vtjc2002/semantic-kernal-bot-legal-chat/README.md

-# Multi-turn Gen AI Chat Bot On Complex Documents
+# Multi-turn Gen AI Chat Bot On Complex Documents  [DRAFT]

 Today, we are going to explore how to utilize the power of gen ai to help answer questions on complex documents.
 In this example, we will use publicly available SEC filings to demonstrate how to build a multi-turn chatbot that can answer questions on complex purchase agreements.
 We will use the OpenAI GPT4-o model to build the chatbot.
 The chatbot will be able to answer questions on the document and provide additional context to the user.
 We will also explore how to handle multi-turn conversations and maintain context across multiple interactions.